takrahul/FRC/README.md

 # Coding Style
 1. Indentation - Use 4 Spaces
 2. Naming convention:
-  2.1 Class names begins with a uppercase character, the rest is in CamelCase 2.2 Package names begin with a lowercase character, the rest is written in underscore_case 2.3 Function names begin with a lowercase character, the rest is written in CamelCase 2.4 Variable names begin with a lowercase character, the rest is either in CamelCase or in underscore_case 2.5 Constants are written in all uppercase combined with UNDERSCORE_CASE
+  2.1 Class names begins with a uppercase character, the rest is in CamelCase.
+  2.2 Package names begin with a lowercase character, the rest is written in underscore_case.
+  2.3 Function names begin with a lowercase character, the rest is written in CamelCase.
+  2.4 Variable names begin with a lowercase character, the rest is either in CamelCase or in underscore_case.
+  2.5 Constants are written in all uppercase combined with UNDERSCORE_CASE.

 3. Documentation
   3.1 Each class needs a brief description of its functionality right after the exports